EA SDS Training My Bookings My Learning Portal More

 Aims:

-A session tailored to give an overview of factors which impact behaviour in children and young people with severe learning difficulties (SLD) and appropriate strategies to support them.
+A session tailored to give an overview of factors which impact behaviour in children and young people with Severe Learning Difficulties (SLD) and appropriate strategies to support them.

 Course Content: